Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Now that we understand how [tuple indices](tuple-indices) work, the remaining basic index types are relatively straightforward.
 The first type of index we will look at is the ellipsis.
-An ellipsis is written as literally three dots, `...`.[^ellipsis-footnote]
+An ellipsis is written as literally three dots:
+`...`.[^ellipsis-footnote]

 [^ellipsis-footnote]: You can also write out the word `Ellipsis`, but this is
     discouraged.
-In older versions of Python, the three dots `...` were not valid syntax outside of the square brackets of an index, but as of Python 3, `...` is valid anywhere, so it is unnecessary to use the spelled out `Ellipsis` an any context.
+In older versions of Python, the three dots `...` were not valid syntax outside of the square brackets of an index, but as of Python 3, `...` is valid anywhere, making it unnecessary to use the spelled out `Ellipsis` in any context.
 The only reason I mention this is that if you type `...` at the interpreter, it will print "Ellipsis", and this explains why.